Curonians: History

 The Curonians had a strong warrior culture and are considered to be eastern Baltic by some researchers, while others believe they were related to Old Prussians who belonged in the western Baltic group.

 Some of the most important written sources about the Curonians are Rimbert's Vita Ansgarii, the Livonian Chronicle of Henry, the Livländische Reimchronik, Egils Saga, and Saxo Grammaticus's Gesta Danorum.

 In c.
 1075 Adam of Bremen described the Curonians in his Gesta Hammaburgensis Ecclesiae Pontificum (Deeds of Bishops of the Hamburg Church) as world-famous pagan diviners:

 It was common for the Curonians to carry out joint raids and campaigns together with Estonians (Oeselians).
 According to some opinions, they took part in attacking Sweden's main city Sigtuna in 1187.
 During the Livonian crusade, Curonians formed an alliance with the Semigallians, resulting in a joint attack against Riga in 1228.
 In the same time, according to the Livonian Rhymed Chronicle, Curonians and Samogitians were known as "bad neighbours".

 In the middle of the 13th century, the Curonian army included lightly armed soldiers who fought with spears, shields, fighting knives and axes, formed into an infantry platoon.
 Archers constituted a separate segment of an army.
 A heavily armed soldier could have a sword, a helmet, a shield and a wide blade axe.
 Heavily armed troops would make a cavalry platoon.

-It is still not known what type of ships Curonians used: there are only guesses that it was similar to drakar.